Texas Tech University

 Research Interests

-Saini brings expertise in plant breeding, genetics, genomics, and bioinformatics with a strong emphasis on sorghum improvement.
-His research spans trait mapping, marker-assisted breeding, high-throughput phenotyping, and the integration of physiological and data-driven approaches to accelerate crop improvement.
+Saini brings expertise in plant breeding, genetics, genomics, and bioinformatics across different crops.
+His research spans trait mapping, molecular marker development, high-throughput phenotyping, and the integration of physiological and data-driven approaches to accelerate crop and forage improvement.
 Saini also contributes to graduate student mentoring, departmental teaching, and service activities.